 Outside of my line manager, I have 3 internal stakeholders: sales, marketing and post-sales (in Cognism, this is our CS team).

-What benefits do they typically see from your work?
+What benefits do your stakeholders typically see from your work?

 That said, it’s important not to view a RevOps role as purely reactive; you have to be proactive in coming up with ideas and optimisations.
 Another key responsibility for me is in creating a workable data strategy for our company.
 I’m always looking for ways to improve how we use our data.

-Do you focus your time on one area of the business in particular, or is your work more evenly spread?
+Do you focus your time on one area of the business, or is your work more evenly spread?

 When I joined Cognism, most of my time was spent reviewing and managing ops for marketing and sales.
 As the 2 main revenue-generating functions of the business, you can expect to work most closely with them.
 Now, I’m more focused on post-sales.